acss-io/atomizer/docs/index.md

 <div class="Row">
     <div class="Fl(start) W(60%) Fl(n)--xs W(a)--xs">
-        <p>Define your responsive &quot;<a href="/breakpoints.html">breakpoints</a>&quot; in configuration using standard media query syntax.
+        <p>Define your responsive &quot;<a href="{% link breakpoints.md %}">breakpoints</a>&quot; in configuration using standard media query syntax.
 Then, reference those breakpoints in your Atomizer classes or configuration.</p>
         <h3>Classes mapped to a single breakpoint</h3>
         <p>Reference your breakpoints in your classnames using a double-dash suffix (eg, <code>--sm</code>).</p>
         <p>In this example, the four boxes are styled as <code>inline-block</code>, with a <code>width</code> of <code>25%</code> when the viewport is more than <code>700px</code> wide.</p>